buildkite/on-demand/agent-composer/README.md

 ## Building Docker Images

-To build Docker images using the [kaniko](examples/kaniko) task definition, you can include the kaniko sub-stack in your template.
-You can use this task definition to build general purpose docker images or even additional base images for use in your Buildkite on-demand infrastructure.
+To build Docker images, include the kaniko sub-stack in your template.
+You can use the kaniko task definition to build general purpose docker images or even additional base images for use in your Buildkite on-demand infrastructure.

 ```yaml
 Resources: